Department: Clinical Science and Services

 BOLT, D. M., HANI, H., MULLER, E. & WALDVOGEL, A. S. (1997) Non-suppurative myocarditis in piglets associated with porcine parvovirus infection.
 J Comp Pathol 117, 107-118.
 PubMed ID 9352435

 David enjoys teaching at all levels, from undergraduate veterinary students through to post-graduate clinical training scholars (residents and interns).
 He is involved in teaching on various BVetMed courses and Deputy Strand Leader of the BVetMed Locomotor Strand.
-David co-ordinates and runs the Equine Orthopaedics Rotation for Final Year Veterinary Students and teaches in the Equine Surgery Tracking Rotation.
-He also runs the Equine Orthopaedic Surgery Elective Week for post-rotational BVetMed5 Students.
+David co-ordinates and runs the Equine Surgery Rotation for Final Year Veterinary Students and teaches in the Equine Surgery Tracking Rotation.
+He also runs the Equine Orthopaedic part of the elective conference for graduating BVetMed5 Students.

 David enjoys all aspects of Large Animal Surgery including laparoscopy, colic surgery and wound repair.
 His main interests lie in Equine Orthopaedics with a special emphasis on lameness examination, arthroscopy/tenoscopy and fracture repair.
 He also likes to assist as a consultant in the treatment of exotic species in the London Zoos.